 For this recipe, I used unsweetened coconut milk, refined coconut oil, and aquafaba (I’ll explain this in a minute).
 I mixed everything up, put it in a piping bag (you could also use a ziplock bag) and piped the batter into the baked donut molds and baked them up!

 Now, what is aquafaba?
 It is the liquid in a can of chickpeas.
 It may sound weird, but it is a great egg replacer!
-For this recipe, I measured out 3 Tbsp of the liquid and whisked it for about 20-30 seconds.
+For this recipe, I measured out 3 tablespoon of the liquid and whisked it for about 20-30 seconds.
 Aquafaba can also be used to make mousse, meringues and more!

 Can I make these Cinnamon Sugar Donuts with Dairy?